LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-mvc.rst.txt

 #.
 Read and understand code written by others.
 #.
 Work within the controller and view portions of a Spring Boot application.
 #.
-Create new handler methods to process form submission.
+Use Thymeleaf syntax to display data within a view.
 #.
-Use Thymeleaf syntax to display data within a view.
+Create new handler methods to process form submission.

 TechJobs (MVC Edition)
 ----------------------

-You’ll start with some code that Carly has written to get you started.
+You’ll start with some code that Carly has provided.
 The idea behind your current assignment is to quickly deliver a functioning Spring Boot application, so you’ll focus on the controllers and views.

 In order to do this, you’ll be reusing the ``JobData`` class and ``job_data.csv`` file from the console app.
 You will eventually have to go back